ethberry/ethberry.github.io/admin/hierarchy/ERC1155/features.md

 The use of the SOULBOUND feature with the SUPPLY feature, where a limited supply of NFTs are created and tied to specific individuals, ensures that the rarity and value of each token is maintained.
 This is useful for NFTs that have a limited production run, such as rare artwork or unique collectibles.

+### EXTERNAL

+**External** contracts are only available in [Self-Hosted version](https://gemunion.io/pricing), these are contracts deployed by other developers but connected to the system to use in various mechanics.
+These contracts have disabled contract menu.